fbnlx/synthetiChat/README.md

 npm start
 ```

-The app should be available on http://localhost:1234
+The app should then be available on http://localhost:1234